 Sales and Use Taxes - Nexus

 A tax at the general rate of 6.35% is imposed by the state on most sales of tangible personal property and on most services enumerated in Section 12-407 of the Connecticut General Statutes.
 Anyone engaged in business in Connecticut, which includes selling tangible personal property for storage, use or other consumption in this state, or selling taxable services, must register with the DRS for a Sales and Use Tax Permit.
 There are no county or municipal sales taxes in Connecticut.
-To obtain a Sales and Use Tax Permit, complete Form REG-1, Business Taxes Registration Application.
+To obtain a Sales and Use Tax Permit, see Taxpayer Service Center - Registration Application Information (ct.gov).

 Some out-of-state sellers must register with DRS and obtain a Connecticut Sales and Use Tax Permit, if they make retail sales of tangible personal property or services to a destination in Connecticut, and during the 12-month period ending on the September 30th immediately preceding the monthly or quarterly period for which liability for tax is determined make:

 - 200 or more retail sales into Connecticut, and

 - Have at least $100,000 in gross receipts from sales into Connecticut.